Kaufman Assessment Battery for Children, Second Edition Normative Update

 Do you test bilingual examinees who speak both Spanish and English?

-Two options for scoring and reporting the KABC-II are now available on Q-global.
+Two options for scoring and reporting the KABC-II NU are available on Q-global.

 The KABC-II and its role in finding the answers

 From referral question to diagnostic impressions, Dr. Elaine Fletcher Janzen will discuss the strengths of the KABC-II and the insight it delivers within a comprehensive evaluation through two very different case studies.